- Research article

 Additional file 5.

-Phylogenetic analysis of S. agalactiae (= 199) including our isolates (highlighted in red) using SNP analysis.
+Phylogenetic analysis of S. agalactiae (n = 199) including our isolates (highlighted in red) using SNP analysis.
 The phylogeny was rooted at midpoint.
 The scale bars show the number of substitutions per site.
 The numerical values represent 1000 bootstrap replicate values expressed as a percentage.
 Subtrees including the S. agalactiae from aquatic animals were compressed to better visualize the genetic relationships.
 The colors in the heat map represent the levels of identity (%) between isolates, with white indicating the lowest and green indicating the highest.

 Additional file 6.

-Phylogenetic analysis of S. dysgalactiae (= 38) including our isolates (highlighted in red) using SNP analysis.
+Phylogenetic analysis of S. dysgalactiae (n = 38) including our isolates (highlighted in red) using SNP analysis.
 The phylogeny was rooted at midpoint.
 The scale bars show the number of substitutions per site.
 The numerical values represent 1000 bootstrap replicate values expressed as a percentage.
 The colors in the heat map represent the levels of identity (%) between isolates, with white indicating the lowest and green indicating the highest.

 Additional file 7.

-Phylogenetic analysis of S. pyogenes (= 76) including our isolates (highlighted in red) using SNP analysis.
+Phylogenetic analysis of S. pyogenes (n = 76) including our isolates (highlighted in red) using SNP analysis.
 The phylogeny was rooted at midpoint.
 The scale bars show the number of substitutions per site.
 The numerical values represent 1000 bootstrap replicate values expressed as a percentage.
 Subtrees including the S. pyogenes sequences which showed low sequence identity with our isolates were compressed to better visualize the genetic relationships.
 The colors in the heat map represent the levels of identity (%) between isolates, with white indicating the lowest and green indicating the highest.

 Additional file 8.

-Phylogenetic analysis of S. equi subsp. zooepidemicus (= 29) from the United States including our isolates (highlighted in red) using SNP analysis.
+Phylogenetic analysis of S. equi subsp. zooepidemicus (n = 29) from the United States including our isolates (highlighted in red) using SNP analysis.
 The phylogeny was rooted at midpoint.
 The scale bars show the number of substitutions per site.
 The numerical values represent 1000 bootstrap replicate values expressed as a percentage.
 The colors in the heat map represent the levels of identity (%) between isolates, with white indicating the lowest and green indicating the highest.

 Rights and permissions